ethoinformatics/r-database-connections/SQL-from-R.md

 ##`PostgreSQL` EXAMPLE

 **Connecting to a `PostgreSQL` database named `pp` stored in a local `Postgres.app` installation (localhost, on port 5432)**

+First, start your `Postgres.app` installation, then open `R` and use the following:

 Note that the differences from the example above are in the **library**, **conn**, and **SQL[i]** lines: